elephantrobotics/mycobot_docs/mycobot_280_M5(2023)en/3-FunctionsAndApplications/6.developmentGuide/python/3_angle.md

 - `joint_id`: Represents the joint of the robot arm.
 Use numbers 1-6 to represent it.
 - `encoder`: represents the potential value of the robot arm, the value range is 0 ~ 4096
+- `sp`: Indicates the speed of the robot arm movement, ranging from 1 to 100
 - **Return value:** 1

 ### Multi-joint control